ChidimmaIdika/Computer_Vision-Face_Detection/README.md

 !pip install numpy

 ## How to Use
 1. Clone this repository:
 git clone https://github.com/ChidimmaIdika/Computer_Vision-Face_Detection.git
 cd face-detection
 2. Run the face_detection.py script:
    python face_detection.py
 3. Press the 'q' key to exit the webcam feed.

 ## Implementation Details
 The key components of this project are as follows:

--I used Haar-cascade classifiers provided by OpenCV to detect frontal faces.
+- I used Haar-cascade classifiers provided by OpenCV to detect frontal faces.
--The detect function takes the grayscale image and the original frame and returns the frame with rectangles drawn around detected faces.
+- The detect function takes the grayscale image and the original frame and returns the frame with rectangles drawn around detected faces.

 ## Sample Output
 ![image](https://github.com/ChidimmaIdika/Computer_Vision-Face_Detection/assets/137975543/0ea70ac0-31cf-4307-a67d-be684dfb613a)